julie-norris/mkdocs-base/docs/index.md

 o	that could be useful in the generic case, o	but would also lead to a customer providing a more actionable response.

 Does your log say that that your site is live?
 If not, there should be a specific error that may lead to understanding better what is going on.
-Has the build command been set properly in the build settings?
-If the site is live but you can't see it, are you using your personal computer or that of your organization and could the firewall be causing problems?
+If it is not live, check that the build command is set properly in the build settings.
+If the site is live but you can't access it, could the firewall be causing problem?

-If this information doesn’t get the desired result, can you retrace your steps to determine what you were trying to do at the point when the build broke, and share exactly what is happening.
-If you can send a screen shot of your log that would help.
+If this information doesn’t get the desired result, can you share where you were in the process when it broke, and share exactly what is happening.
+If you can send screen shots that would help too.